AlexSkylark/GPTT-Enhanced/README.md

 - **[Module Manager](https://github.com/sarbian/ModuleManager)** (included in most mod packs).

 ### Steps
-1. Download the latest release of GPTT-Enhanced from the [Releases Page](https://github.com/AlexSkylark/GPTT-Enhanced/releases).
+1. Download the latest release of GPTT-Organizer from the [Releases Page](https://github.com/AlexSkylark/GPTT-Organizer/releases).
 2. Extract the contents of the archive.
-3. Place the `GameData/GPTT-Enhanced` folder into your KSP `GameData` directory.
+3. Place the `GameData/GPTT-Organizer` folder into your KSP `GameData` directory.
-4. Ensure GPTT is installed and functional.

 ## Configuration Options